-- > Integrated Mental Health Inpatient Units (located in Whyalla). - > Community Rehabilitation Service (located in Whyalla and servicing the 6 regional LHNs). - > Mental Health Intensive Community Program (located in Whyalla). - > Community Mental Health Services (located in Port Augusta and Whyalla). - > Youth Mental Health Services (for people aged 16-24), in conjunction with the R&R MHS. - > Older Persons' Mental Health Services (for people aged 65+) in conjunction with the R&R MHS). - Distance consultation service including tele-psychiatry, emergency triage and liaison via brokerage with the R&R MHS.
+- > Community Mental Health Services. - > Youth Mental Health Services (for people aged 16-24), via brokerage with the RSS. - > Older Persons' Mental Health Services (for people aged 65+), via brokerage with the RSS. - > Tele-psychiatry.

-In addition, the 23-bed Rural and Remote Inpatient Unit on the Glenside Health Service campus provides the majority of inpatient beds for country people.
+In addition, the 23-bed Rural and Remote Inpatient Unit on the Glenside Health Service provides the majority of inpatient beds for country people.